NYU-Molecular-Pathology/Methylation/README.md

  (e) geos-3.8.1.tar.bz2 from "https://trac.osgeo.org/geos"<br />
  (f) gdal-3.2.0.tar.gz from "https://gdal.org/download.html"<br />

 </details>

 <details>
 <summary>REDCap errors</summary>
 Once your run completes check in your run directory if there is any *upload_log.tsv* file or *redcaperrors.txt*.
 If these files exist, they may note any files or data which would have been over-written in the database.
-Check with the wet lab if any RD-numbers were duplicated or previously used for the samples listed in the upload_log.tsv file. <br>
+Check with the wet lab if any RD-numbers were duplicated or previously used for the samples listed in the upload_log.tsv file.
+Make sure your API token is not NULL and that REDCap is not down for maintenence here: https://redcap.nyumc.org/apps/redcap/<br>
 </details>

 <details>